nirv-ai/docs/vault/README.md

 ####################### all of this should be grouped by endpoint
 ./script.vault.sh poop poop poop

-# enable a secret engine e.g. kv-v2
+# enable a kv-2 secret engine at path secret/
-enable secret secretEngineType
+enable kv-v2 secret

-# enable approle engine e.g. approle
+# enable database secret engine at path database/
-enable approle approleType
+enable database database

-# list all approles
-list approles

 # list enabled secrets engines
 list secret-engines